Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: Introduction

-Optimization problem \eqref{eq:1.3} is defined as a \textit{separable nonlinear least squares} (SNLLS) problem \cite{golub2003separable}.
-Such problems manifest themselves in varied forms across diverse application contexts.
-For instance, in the field of computer vision, the issue of 3D trajectory reconstruction with missing data \cite{tomasi1992shape,hong2015secrets,hu2023sar} can be formulated as the following optimization model:
+Optimization problem \eqref{eq:1.3} is {referred to as the} \textit{Separable Non-Linear Least Squares} (SNLLS) problem \cite{golub2003separable}.
+Such problems appear in various forms across different application domains.
+For instance, in the field of computer vision, the issue of 3D trajectory reconstruction with missing data \cite{tomasi1992shape,hong2015secrets,hu2023sar} can be formulated as the following optimization problem:

-where \(\mathbf W \) denotes the marking matrix for missing data, \( \mathbf{Y} \) is the observation matrix, and \( \mathbf U \) and \( \mathbf V \) are the low-rank matrices and $\odot$ represents element-wise multiplication.
-In the realm of numerical analysis, the common issue of sparse principal component analysis \cite{erichson2020sparse,dorabiala2023ensemble,chen2023variable} can be summarized as:
+where \(\mathbf W \) is the marking matrix for missing data, \( \mathbf{Y} \) is the observation matrix, \( \mathbf U \) and \( \mathbf V \) are the low-rank matrices, $\odot$ represents element-wise multiplication, and \(\left\|\cdot\right\|_{\text{F}}\) denotes the Frobenius norm. {In the context of data analysis, the commonly used} sparse principal component analysis \cite{erichson2020sparse,dorabiala2024ensemble,chen2023variable} can be summarized as:

-The resolution of this optimization problem involves various algorithms, including gradient-based optimization methods\cite{chen2022multidirection,victor2022system,chen2021novel}, alternating optimization \cite{khatana2023dc,hardt2014understanding,yang2022proximal,kong2021kalman}, joint optimization \cite{1467459}, Wiberg algorithm \cite{wiberg1976computation,okatani2007wiberg}, Majorization-Minimization algorithm \cite{lin2017robust,landeros2023mm}, and the Variable Projection (VP) algorithm \cite{golub2003separable,espanol2023variable,van2021variable}.
-Due to their inherently non-convex and non-smooth nature, these problems remain challenging to solve.
-It's noteworthy that these models have a unique structure where their optimization parameters can be divided into linear and nonlinear parts.
+where \(\Psi(\cdot)\) denotes the sparse regularizer.
+The resolution of such optimization problem involves various algorithms, including gradient-based optimization methods \cite{victor2022system}, alternating optimization \cite{khatana2023dc,hardt2014understanding,yang2022proximal,kong2021kalman}, joint optimization \cite{1467459}, Wiberg algorithm \cite{wiberg1976computation,okatani2007wiberg}, Majorization-Minimization algorithm \cite{lin2017robust,landeros2023mm}, and the Variable Projection (VP) algorithm \cite{golub2003separable,espanol2023variable,van2021variable}.
+Due to their inherently non-convex and non-smooth nature, these problems remain inherently challenging to solve.

+By focusing on the special structure {inherent in} these problems, more efficient algorithms can be developed.
+One such representative algorithm is the Variale Projection (VP) algorithm, originally proposed by Golub \& Pereyra \cite{golub2003separable,golub1973differentiation}.
+The VP algorithm partitions the parameters into linear parameters $\boldsymbol{c}$ and nonlinear parameters $\boldsymbol{a}$.
+For fixed values of $\boldsymbol{a}$, $\boldsymbol{c}$ can be articulated as a function of {$\boldsymbol{a}$} by solving the linear least squares problem, as follows: